msweet53/Project-Azrael/README.md

 Despite behing behind schedule, we have figured out how to stream video from our small pi, to our large pi using the pi camera and VLC.
 This stream has a lot of delay and buffer freezing, so we have decided that we will not be using this as reliable data when steering our rocket back to home.
 The command we run on the rockets pi is: raspivid -o - -t 0 -n -w 320 -h 200 -fps 24 | cvlc -vvv stream:///dev/stdin --sout '#standard{access=http,mux=ts,dst=:8090}' :demux=h264
 and we use vlc on the large pi to directly connect to the stream with the proper ip and port.

+## Figured out running the client VLC script in the background with python.
+(Mar.
+16)
+We have succesfuly figured out how to run the client side VLC command in the background using a python file.
+We have this running on startup using services right now.
+We used this python script to be able to run our bash command: import os os.system("raspivid -o - -t 0 -n -w 320 -h 200 -fps 24 | cvlc -vvv stream:///dev/stdin --sout '#standard{access=http,mux=ts,dst=:8090}' :demux=h264")